determin1st/sm-mustache/README.md

 - no `<` template parent, inheritance.
 - no `>` template partials, inheritance.
-- no `=` template delimiters modifier. rendering with custom delimiters is possible but templates will not be cached. this implementaion assumes that custom delimiters are used for preparation renders.
+- no `=` template delimiters modifier.
+  rendering with non-instance delimiters is possible but rendered templates will not be cached, assuming, custom delimiters are used for preparations.
-- non-escaping by default, escaper function or a flag must be specified explicitly as an option.
+- non-escaping by default, escaper function or a flag must be specified explicitly.
-- non-escaping with `{{{trippleStashes}}}` (when escaping enabled). this behaviour is set with `&` variable tag.
+- no `{{{trippleStashes}}}`, this may be set with `&` variable tag.
-- template recursions by default are disabled. recursion occurs when a variable/block is rendered with a function which may return a new template string (contains current delimiters). may be enabled explicitly.
+- template recursions are disabled by default.
 </details>
 <details>
-<summary>else section</summary>
+<summary>else |</summary>

 Else sections `|` may be used inside both if `#` and if not `^` blocks:
 ```